 The weather route panel shows the expected arrival time, the duration, the distance and a summary of the conditions.

 The weather route has several features.
 If using a sailboat the sailing portion is marked in blue.
 If using the engine or a motor boat the power portion is marked in yellow.
 Legs on the course are marked by the way points or circular markers.

-If you create a route you use a lot you can save the route to your saved routes panel using the save button.
-You can also share out with your friends using the share button.
+If you create a route you use often you can save the route to your saved routes using the Save button.
+You can also share the route with your friends using the Share button.

 If a route is not found, select the modify button to change the waypoints or the departure time.